Munkres, Section 12 Topological Spaces

 1 (a) The basis elements are squares turned by 45 degrees (right angle “rhombuses”).
 It is a distance by inequality on page 122.
 The equivalence can be shown the same way as for the “squares” and “balls”.
 Every such rhombus is contained in the square with the same size.
 Every such rhombus of size contains a square with size .
 In other words, it follows from .

 2 Let if and otherwise.
 Any ball under this metric is either a vertical interval open in the dictionary order topology or the whole space.
 For any open set in the dictionary order topology and any its point there is an open vertical interval centered at the point and contained in the set.
 There is an open ball in this interval that is centered at the point.

-(b) If is continuous, then for any fixed is continuous (Exercise 11 of §18).
-Therefore, must be open in the topology of .
+(b) If is continuous, then for any fixed : is continuous (Exercise 11 of §18).
+Therefore, every basic -open set is open in .

 4 (a) The finer is the topology of the range, the “harder” it is for a function to be continuous.
 So, for each function we may specify the coarsest topology out of all three given such that it is not continuous in it.
 For it is the uniform topology, so that is continuous in the product topology only, and for and it is the box topology (they are continuous in both other topologies). is open in the box topology, but all three functions give the inverse image equal to .
 For the uniform topology the ball has an open inverse image for and only.
 At the same time, as it is easy to see, all three are continuous in the product topology (for any basis element only finite number of open sets will define some range for the size of the ball centered at any point in the inverse image, or, alternatively, apply Theorem 19.6).